-- Although the corresponding MPC and CPT combinations for BESS is the most efficient outcome in accordance with the current reliability framework and formulation underpinning the optimisation model, the combination is unlikely to be feasible or palatable because of (1) the risks of a non-diversified supply mix to address reliability i.e., incentivising a narrow new entrant type that may jeopardise the capability to address long duration events, and (2) the current CPT of 7.5 hours implies cost may not be the only consideration at stake.75 - If a low CPT is not palatable for the market, then this suggests there are other considerations not specified in the reliability framework, such as addressing long duration events, that could be considered for incorporation into the standard.
+- Although the corresponding MPC and CPT combinations for BESS is the most efficient outcome in accordance with the current reliability framework and formulation underpinning the optimisation model, the combination is unlikely to be feasible or palatable because of (1) the risks of a non-diversified supply mix to address reliability i.e., incentivising a narrow new entrant type that may jeopardise the capability to address long duration events, and (2) the current CPT of 7.5 hours implies cost may not be the only consideration at stake. - If a low CPT is not palatable for the market, then this suggests there are other considerations not specified in the reliability framework, such as addressing long duration events, that could be considered for incorporation into the standard.
 Among the possibilities are, a change to the form of the standard itself, augmenting the standard with additional dimensions, or including significantly higher VCRs associated with longer duration events.
 These inputs could then be fed into a model to quantitatively assess the optimum outcome.
-This would result in much higher total region costs for the battery baselines and sensitivities as the battery capacity required to address longer duration new entrant options.
+This would result in much higher total region costs for the battery baselines and sensitivities as the battery capacity required to address longer duration would increase, or that the optimal solution would pivot towards longer duration new entrant options.

-75 This conclusion may be driven by the commercial feasibility of battery energy system storages which has significantly improved over the past 5-years.
+&lt;sup>91 This conclusion may be driven by the commercial feasibility of battery energy system storages which has significantly improved over the past 5-years.